 Add kids to that recipe, and well… you cultivate dysfunction and potentially the need to heal from childhood in adulthood.

-That is why we must feel this journey now as opposed to putting up walls, bitter boundaries, and restrictive, limiting beliefs about each other as we part.
+That is why I must feel this journey now as opposed to putting up walls, bitter boundaries, and restrictive, limiting beliefs as we part.

-We’ve made mistakes, many of them.
-But, one thing that we do not regret is embracing our child in partnership through whole life learning, and as much as we are able to do in their adulthood – his sisters as well.
+I’ve made mistakes, many of them.
+But, one thing that I do not regret is embracing our child in partnership through whole life learning, and as much as I am able to do in their adulthood – his sisters as well.

 While I head towards the role of single mother, my perspective is clouded by an aura of change and uncertainty.
 It is scary, as I prefer predictability – and life is about to be anything but predictable.